sd19spring/Audio-Visualization/docs/about_us.md

 From left to right: Harrison, David, and Alex

-To learn more about our other professonial work, check us out on LinkedIn
+To learn more about our other professonial work, check us out on LinkedIn:

 Harrison: https://www.linkedin.com/in/harrisonmintz/